AdamTovatt/updaemon/README.md

 **Updaemon is a simple command line tool that helps you manage and update services and applications on Linux systems.**

-For example: use `updaemon new my-service` to create a new systemctl service that is managed by Updaemon.
+For example: use `updaemon new my-service` to create a new systemctl service called `my-service` that is managed by Updaemon.

-Then use `updaemon update` to check for new releases of all your services and update them automatically using symlinks to ensure zero downtime.
+Then use `updaemon update` to check for new releases for all your services and update them automatically using symlinks to ensure zero downtime.

-Updaemon is extremely easy to [install](#getting-started) and works with any release distribution source (GitHub releases, custom servers, etc.).
+Updaemon is extremely easy to [install](#getting-started) and can use any release distribution source (GitHub releases, custom servers, etc.).
 It handles the entire update process - from checking for new versions to restarting your services.

 ## What Updaemon Does